Part-Time Faculty Policy Handbook

 It is highly recommended that you review your syllabus with the chair or director of the program for feedback as there may be program specific information to include.

 The University may, at the Dean's sole discretion, cancel a particular course based upon a lack of enrollment, or for budgetary or programmatic reasons (CBA Article 11.3).
-When a course(s) to be taught by an adjunct professor is cancelled 25 or fewer days before the first class meeting of the Fall term, or 14 or fewer days before the first class meeting of the Spring term, or after the first class meeting, the University will pay the adjunct professor assigned to teach that course(s) 10% of the stipulated salary that individual was to be paid for such a course(s) as compensatory salary.
+When a course(s) to be taught by an adjunct professor is cancelled 25 or fewer days before the first class meeting of the Fall term, or 14 or fewer days before the first class meeting of the Spring term, the University will pay the adjunct professor assigned to teach that course(s) 10% of the stipulated salary that individual was to be paid for such a course(s) as compensatory salary (or 15% of the stipulated salary if the course is cancelled on the day before the first class or later).

 Modifications to the Scheduled Seat Time